Advanced Standing, Transfer Credit, and Cross-Registration

 Advanced Standing without Credit

-Advanced standing without credit (no reduction in the total hours required for a degree) may be granted for core courses on a case-by-case basis upon the decision of the Dean.
+Advanced standing without credit (no reduction in the total hours required for a degree) may be granted for core courses to candidates in the M.A. in Theology or the M.A. in Church Ministries upon the decision of the Dean.
 Such advanced standing is based on undergraduate credits in theology or religious studies that were earned within the past 10 years and completed with a B or better.
-For each core course waived, the student must substitute an elective course in the same department.
-A student who desires advanced standing without credit should petition the Dean for a transcript evaluation.
-The maximum number of courses in core areas that may be replaced with electives on the basis of advanced standing without credit is normally three (nine credits).
+For each course waived, the student must substitute an elective course in the same department (as guided by the Dean).
+A student who desires advanced standing without credit should petition the Dean for a transcript evaluation before registering for the first class.
+The maximum number of credits that may be replaced with electives on the basis of advanced standing without credit is 12.

 Advanced Standing with Credit

-The following policies are based on the requirements of the Association of Theological Schools for various kinds of degree programs.
+The following policy is based on the requirements of the Association of Theological Schools.

 A transfer student in the M.A. in Theology or Church Ministries programs must complete at least 24 of his or her 48 credits, including the culminating experience, in St. Mary’s Ecumenical Institute to be eligible for a degree.
 Upon the decision of the Dean, up to 24 graduate credits in theology or religious studies may be transferred from another accredited institution into a degree program.
 Matriculated students must receive approval from the Dean prior to enrolling in a course at another institution in order to insure the transfer of credit.
 Normally, transfer credits must have been earned within the past 10 years and completed with a B or better to be eligible for transfer.
 The maximum allowance for the combination of advanced standing with credit and transferred graduate credits is also 24 credits.
 Grades from transferred credits are not used in calculating the student’s GPA.